 The admission procedure includes a written test and an interview with the admission committee.

-You will receive a written invitation by e-mail with your personal appointment in due time.
+You will receive a written invitation via email with your personal appointment date.

 Academic Staff, Works Council